valohai/docs/source/howto/remote-access/vscode.rst

         - pip install numpy debugpy
         - python train.py

-Commit your changes and push them to your Git-repository.
+Commit your changes and push them to your Git repository.

 Then launch a new Valohai execution with SSH debugging enabled.
 Follow the :ref:`remote-ssh` how-to guide for detailed instructions.